 An important service required of pharmacies is assistance in transitions of care (TOC).
 The National Transitions of Care Coalitiondefines transitions of care (TOC) as “the movement of patients between health care locations, providers, or different levels of care within the same location as their conditions or care needs change”.
 Patients move to and from hospital or ED to outpatient to clinic or primary care practice to pharmacy (s), labs, homecare agencies, and other providers.
 Each of these transitions is an opportunity for pertinent information to be missed or misinterpreted by patients and or healthcare providers.
 Lack of insurance may influence access to healthcare, including medications, and ultimately, the ability to adhere to a new discharge plan.
 (Development and validation of a transitions-of-care pharmacist tool to predict potentially avoidable 30-day readmissions.)

 Charity Pharmacies are in a unique position to provide medications for the uninsured, allowing them to be key members of the TOC team.
 As with other pharmacies, they can provide medication history, including allergies and adverse reactions, and reconciliation at time of hospital admission or ED visit.
 Working with hospital providers (inpatient pharmacists, case managers, physicians and other prescribers), the charity pharmacist can help develop a free or affordable medication regimen for the patient, ideally prior to discharge.
+Check with state board of pharmacy for pharmacist scope of practice.
 (See Collaborative Practices and Appendices\Collaborative Practice Regulations for additional information.
 See example forms for referrals and delivery in

 - DOH referral form for Case Manager